 - Next, add your business expenses to your ideal take-home salary, then add extra to account for savings and growth (I recommend about half of your combined salary and expenses).
 This is the total amount you need to bill in your business every year.

-Decide how many hours you want to work each week or month.
+Decide how many hours you want to work each week, or month.
 Remember that not all of your hours will be billable.
-Many of those hours (I’d estimate about half) go to the marketing, bookkeeping and other administrative tasks you need to do to keep the doors open.
+Many of those hours (I’d estimate about half) go to marketing, bookkeeping and other administrative tasks you need to do to keep the doors open.
 If you plan to work full time in your business, only count about 20 hours per week as billable.
 This is a conservative number, but it’s a good starting place.

-You also need to take into account vacation time, holidays and other days you’ll be away from billable work like conferences.
+You also need to take into account vacation time, holidays and other days you’ll be away from billable work, like conferences.
 Of the 52 weeks in the year, two of those might be for vacation and two might be for holidays and other time away.

-This leaves you with 48 billable weeks, at 20 hours per week (because the other 20 hours you’re spending on your own business).
+This leaves you with 48 billable weeks, at 20 hours per week (because the other 20 hours you’re spending on running your business).
 That’s a total of 960 billable hours.
 Divide your total in #2 above by 960 and you’ll find your ideal hourly rate.
 If your total above was $120,000, your hourly rate is $125.

 Putting Your Hourly Rate to Work

 A lot of business owners understand the concept of determining an hourly rate, but few actually put it to work.
 Part of your job as a business owner is to sell yourself.
 You need to understand what your costs are so you can get compensated for them.
 The more aware you are of your expenses and needs, the easier it is to say, “This is my pricing.
 This project costs $X.”

 At the same time, those who may hire you as a contractor don’t necessarily understand the pricing structure you use.
 They think $125 per hour is too much because they don’t think about all the expenses that you must incur as a contractor–health insurance, marketing, taxes, Social Security, payroll, etc.